vappiah/bacterial-genomics-tutorial/README.md

 #get gene summary for three of the organism. the default is P7741 Agy99 and Liflandii.
 Feel free to change it.
 A venn diagram will be generated(gene_summary.jpg)

-python get_gene_summary.py P7741 Agy99 and SGL03 pangenome/gene_presence_absence.csv
+python get_count_summary.py P7741 Agy99 and SGL03 pangenome/gene_presence_absence.csv

 #Visualize your genome by generating ring structures using BRIG.
 This can be done using the video tutorial here

 https://youtu.be/pobQgE4z-5Q

 #If you are working on a cluster you will want to combine the analysis results into a zip file for download and view locally.
-zip -r results QC_ASSEMBLY P7741* mlst.csv amr.summary.tab dendogram pangenome *.jpg results
+zip -r results QC_ASSEMBLY P7741* mlst.csv amr.summary.tab dendogram pangenome *.jpg

 #Now that you have been able to perform a bacterial comparative genome analysis.
 Its time to apply your skills on a real world data.
 #Good luck and see you next time